-- 1. Each test form contains items assessing all standards, objectives, and skills. - 2.
+- 1. Each test form contains items assessing all standards and skills. - 2.
 Test items that assess each standard will not be limited to one particular type of response format. - 3.
 Test questions focus on authentic content that Grade 8 test-level students can relate to and understand. - 4.
 Test items are worded precisely and clearly.
 The better focused an item, the more reliable and fair it is likely to be, and the more likely all students will understand what is required of them. - 5.
 All items are reviewed to eliminate language that shows bias or that would otherwise likely disadvantage a particular group of students.
-Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion; nor do items contain elements that are offensive to any such groups. - 6.
-With paired passages, items for each passage will follow the passage for which the items are written.
-The items that require comparisons and connections between passages will appear after both passages.
+Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion, nor do items contain elements that are offensive to any such groups. - 6.
+With paired passages, all items will follow the final passage.